paramrathour/blog/pages/_posts/1970-01-01-hello-world.md

 Slowly but steadily, I got going with a quick and dirty trick of recycling my own content from other [courses]({% post_url 2024-01-10-knuth %})/[quizzes]({% post_url 2024-05-27-anime-soundtracks %})/[reviews]({% post_url 2024-06-09-cse-minor %})/[tips]({% post_url 2023-12-17-latex-tips %}).
 But even then, something felt off; I thought it lacked a personal touch, stuff that matters to me even if it doesn't really mean anything to anyone else (like this post ;).
 And with that realisation, I started working on ambitious projects such as [Hunter × Hunter]({% post_url 2024-07-16-hunter-hunter-little-things %}) and [Philosophy in Anime]({% post_url 2024-08-12-philosophy-in-anime %}).

 > Even though those posts brought in a ton of traffic to the site, I just really enjoyed going back and rereading them myself; finding mistakes and refining them.
-That's when I realised, for me to feel truly satisfied, I need to design blogs that I would enjoy reading as an audience myself.
+That's when I realised, for me to feel truly satisfied, I need to design blogs that _I would enjoy reading as an audience myself_.
 {: .prompt-tip}

 ## Two Paths